davidcoles/vc5/README.md

 ## About

 VC5 is a network load balancer designed to work as replacement for legacy hardware appliances.
-It allows a service with a virtual IP address (VIP) to be distributed to a set of backend ("real") servers.
-Real servers might run the service themselves or act as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 HTTP router/SSL offload).
-The only requirement being that the VIP needs to be configured on a loopback device on each real server, eg.:
-`ip addr add 192.168.101.1/32 dev lo`
+It allows services with virtual IP addresses (VIPs) to be distributed to sets of backend ("real") servers.
+Real servers might run the services themselves or act as proxies for another layer of servers (eg. HAProxy serving as a layer 7 HTTP router/SSL offload when application layer decisions need to made).
+The only requirement being that VIPs need to be configured on a loopback device on each real server, eg.: `ip addr add 192.168.101.1/32 dev lo`

-As this is a layer 4 DSR load balancer, there is no provision for making distribution decisions based on application level information (HTTP headers, etc).
-Using VC5 as a first stage in front of a pool of layer 7 load balancers should be considered if this functionality is needed.

 Services and real servers are specified in a configuration file, along with health check definitions.
-When the backend servers pass checks and enough are available to provide a service then virtual IP addresses are advertised to routers via BGP.
+When the backend servers pass checks and enough are available to provide a service, then virtual IP addresses are advertised to routers via BGP.

 Distributing traffic at both layer 2 and layer 3 is now supported.
-Layer 2 distribution requires that real servers share a VLAN with the laod balancer; upon receiving a packet to be distributed, the load balancer updates the ethernet hardware addresses in the packet to use the real server's MAC address as the destination and its own MAC address as the source, and forwards the packet via the
+Layer 2 distribution requires that real servers share a VLAN with the load balancer; upon receiving a packet to be distributed, the load balancer updates the ethernet hardware addresses in the packet to use the real server's MAC address as the destination and its own MAC address as the source, and forwards the packet via the